 Ronnen and Martin provide a detailed insight and review of the latest on Private Equity in Luxembourg during an interview with Lexology.

-14 Key Points of Private Equity in Luxembourg:
+Key Points of Private Equity in Luxembourg:

 We see a variety of strategies being pursued, with not only traditional majority buyouts (a lot of the time with founders and management remaining as minority investors), but also some firms have launched separate funds to pursue minority stakes.
 This latter strategy does come with some different concerns, however, because the PE stakeholder will not have a significant influence over how the investment is funded.
 With this inflexibility, due to the majority investor holding the pen on how the deal is structured, some degree of work can be necessary for the minority investor – that is, our client – to ensure the investment remains viable in terms of tax leakage and IRR metric.

-One of our firm’s recent keynote deals was leading the construction of a pan-European and Latin American solar energy project finance platform valued at over €200 million and a subsequent debt raising transactions exceeding €100 million required for capitalising the transactions.
+Another notable deal was leading the construction of a pan-European and Latin American solar energy project finance platform and a subsequent debt raising transactions required for capitalising the transactions.

-The transactions required the coordination of lawyers and tax advisors in five jurisdictions with over 50 legal entities involved.
+The transactions required the coordination of lawyers and tax advisers in five jurisdictions with over 50 legal entities involved.
 It required an intensely interdisciplinary transaction team with deep knowledge of group reorganisations, M&A, equity and debt financing as well as understanding of international arbitration.
 It demonstrated our capabilities in cross-border transactions and business operations, as well as dispute resolution capabilities.

-M&A deals are inevitably cross-border in nature, because you have investors in a variety of jurisdictions, the fund and investment platform in Luxembourg, the top of the target group in another jurisdiction and in the majority of cases the target will operate in more than one jurisdiction.
+M&A deals are inevitably cross border in nature, because you have investors in a variety of jurisdictions, the fund and investment platform in Luxembourg, the top of the target group in another jurisdiction and in the majority of cases the target will operate in more than one jurisdiction.

 When it comes to tax, this presents challenges in terms of how the investment is funded – that is, how much equity versus how much debt – and elicits all sorts of questions in terms of how much debt would it be appropriate to be borne by the target entities.
 This is of course primarily a business decision, but causes tax issues in all of the relevant territories in terms of whether any debt that is advanced is done so at an arm’s-length basis.